Mission and Values

 Approach

-Since our position is calling for both the end of the abuse and exploitation of animals, our approach is one of animal rights pragmatism*; we must strive for what is best for sentient beings at all times.
-To allow the worst of abuses unchallenged while we work to secure the ultimate rights of animals puts the animals through needless suffering.
-Animal rights, while it is the goal we all wish for the animals, is merely a means to an end, not the end itself.
-The end is the sentient being.
+Since our position is to call for the end of the abuse and exploitation of animals, our approach is one of animal rights pragmatism*; we must strive for what is best for sentient beings at all times.
+To leave the worst of abuses unchallenged while we work to secure the ultimate rights of animals would put the animals through needless suffering.
+While animal rights is a recognition we wish for the animals, it is a means to an end, not the end itself.
+The end is the recognition and respect of all sentient beings.
 In fighting for the rights of animals, the animals themselves should be the primary focus in deciding what we can achieve now.

 * Animal Rights Law: Fundamentalism versus Pragmatism by David Sztybel, Journal for Critical Animal Studies 5 (1) (2007): 1-37.